ionos-cloud/sdk-java-container-registry/README.md

 The IONOS Container Registry SDK for Java provides you with access to the Container Registry API.
 Container Registry service enables IONOS clients to manage docker and OCI compliant registries for use by their manage Kubernetes clusters.
 Use a Container Registry to ensure you have a privately accessed registry to efficiently support image pulls.

+> ⚠️ **Note:** Container registry is currently in the **Early Access (EA)** phase.
+We recommend keeping usage and testing to non-production critical applications.
+Please contact your sales representative or support for more information.

 ## Getting Started

 ### Instalation